Acellera/htmd/doc/source/tutorials/system-prep/03-openff-ligand.md

 - **Direct SMARTS-based parameter assignment** via the [SMIRNOFF format](https://openforcefield.github.io/standards/standards/smirnoff/): a single ~300-line force-field XML replaces GAFF2's many-line atom-typing rules, with chemistry-aware specificity (sulfonamides, phosphates, and bridgehead nitrogens are typed correctly from Sage 2.1 onwards).
 - **vdW parameters retrained** against experimental mass density and enthalpy-of-mixing data from NIST.
 - **Valence parameters** (bonds, angles, torsions) fit against quantum-chemical optimised geometries and torsion profiles, with torsions split per central-bond multiplicity from Sage 2.3.
-- **Charges via NAGL**, an AM1-BCC graph-neural-network surrogate introduced with Sage 2.3 - much faster than running AM1-BCC per-residue, and what the Sage release was validated against.
+- **Charges via NAGL**, an AM1-BCC graph-neural-network surrogate introduced with Sage 2.3, much faster than running AM1-BCC per-residue, and what the Sage release was validated against.
 - **Native OpenMM XML output**, no tLeap round-trip.
 Training inputs, scripts, and results are public on the [OpenFF GitHub org](https://github.com/openforcefield).

 For any ligand where you want the latest, externally-validated force-field assignment, swap GAFF2 for an OpenFF release.
-The {py:func}`~htmd.builder.nonstandard.parameterizeFromSpecs` interface is unchanged - you flip two arguments:
+The {py:func}`~htmd.builder.nonstandard.parameterizeFromSpecs` interface is unchanged; you flip two arguments:

 - `forcefield="openff_unconstrained-2.3.0.offxml"` (Sage 2.3, the current production line).
 - `charge_method="nagl"` (the GNN surrogate for AM1-BCC that Sage was fit against).

-The OpenMM builder ({py:func}`htmd.builder.openmm.build`) consumes the emitted force-field XML directly - no separate prepi/frcmod step.
+The OpenMM builder ({py:func}`htmd.builder.openmm.build`) consumes the emitted force-field XML directly, with no separate prepi/frcmod step.

 ```{warning}
 Parameterizing **any** residue under OpenFF binds the whole system to the OpenMM builder.
 The `.frcmod` format that tLeap consumes can't represent the full SMIRNOFF feature set, so {py:func}`~htmd.builder.nonstandard.parameterizeFromSpecs` emits only the OpenMM force-field XML on the SMIRNOFF branch and {py:func}`htmd.builder.amber.build` has nothing to consume.
 If you need an AMBER `prmtop` produced by tLeap, stay on the GAFF2 path in {doc}`tutorial 02 <02-protein-ligand>`.
 The OpenMM builder still writes a `prmtop` + `pdb` pair, so the *downstream* MD engine (ACEMD, OpenMM, GROMACS, ...) doesn't care.